-If you don't have readily collectible assets, consider negotiating down the deficiency balance.
-If you offer a lump sum payment, a lender might be open to reducing what you owe.
+If you don't have readily collectible assets, consider negotiating the deficiency balance.
+A lender might be open to reducing what you owe if you offer a lump sum payment.

 Another option is negotiating a payment plan with the lender, although lenders aren't receptive to this approach after receiving a judgment.
 Why?
 Because they'll have identified collectible assets before investing money in the litigation process.

 Also, if you choose this approach, be prepared to prove you can't pay by producing bank statements and paycheck stubs.
 You could also try presenting overdue credit accounts, proof of foreclosure, or other items demonstrating hardship.

 Remember that the lender will use anything you turn over to collect the debt if you can't work something out.
 For instance, knowing where you work and do your banking will make it much easier to garnish your wages or seize funds from your checking or savings account.

 Most people solve financial problems using either Chapter 7 or 13.
 If you don't know the differences, here are the basics.